Environmental and REACh Statements

-EU suppliers of articles which contain substances of very high concern (SVHC) in a concentration above 0.1% (w/w) have to provide sufficient information to allow safe use of the article to their customers, (not consumers).
-Burleigh ceramic articles contain lead oxide (which is classified as a SVHC) above the 0.1% (w/w) level.
-However, although the articles contain lead oxide it is not released from articles in normal use at levels above those deemed to be safe by EU regulations (see below).
 Ceramic tableware for use in contact with food is subject to specific regulations to ensure safe use.
 It is a mandatory requirement that ceramic articles intended for food contact comply with the Ceramic Articles in Contact with Food (England) Regulations 2006 for lead release limits specified in the Council Directive 84/500/EEC as amended by the Council Directive 2005/31/EC.
-All Burgess and Leigh articles are compliant with the above legislation and therefore deemed safe to use in contact with food.
+All Burleigh Pottery articles are compliant with this legislation and are therefore deemed safe for use in contact with food.